Meet the Team Behind the Legacy

 About Becky

-Before she opened Pathways of Ohio Counseling in October 2008, Becky worked as a psychotherapist in public mental health and public drug and alcohol recovery for 10 years.
+Before she opened Pathways of Ohio Counseling Becky worked as a psychotherapist in public mental health and public drug and alcohol recovery for 10 years.

-While working with clients who were dealing with drug and alcohol addiction, she was a member of the Mahoning County Mental Health and Recovery Board’s award-winning duel-diagnosis treatment team.
-The team’s focus was providing exceptional interdisciplinary treatment for people who suffer with both severe mental illness and drug and/or dependence.
+While working with clients who were dealing with drug and alcohol addiction, she was a member of the Mahoning County Mental Health and Recovery Board’s award-winning dual-diagnosis treatment team.
+The team’s focus was providing exceptional interdisciplinary treatment for people who suffer with both severe mental illness and substance abuse.

 Becky is a member of Give an Hour, a national nonprofit organization that certifies psychotherapists who offer free therapy services to the active military and veteran community of the Iraq and Afghanistan Conflicts.

-In 1999, she accepted a pre-retirement buyout from AT&T. The buyout allowed her to pursue her long-time passion to help people work through life and work stressors and mental and behavioral health issues.
+A buyout from AT&T, her employer during her first career, allowed her to pursue her long-time passion to help people work through life and work stressors and mental and behavioral health issues.

-She enjoys spending time with her family, her friends and her cat, Henry.
-She is an advocate for mental health parity, protecting the environment and animal rights.
+She loves her family, her friends and her cat, Lili.
+She is an advocate for veterans’ mental health, the environment and animal rights.
+She also supports both her profession as a clinical social worker and the rights of mental and behavioral health patients.

 Marlene Gall, MAED, LPCC–SUPV